PDA in Schools: A Teacher's Guide to Pathological DemandTeacher offering choices to a student in a calm, low-demand classroom setting

 Pay attention to what happens after school.
 Many PDA children hold it together all day through exhausting masking and then fall apart the moment they get home.
 Parents describe explosive behaviour, tears and complete withdrawal.
 If a parent tells you their child is a different person at home, take that seriously.
 It does not mean the parent is doing something wrong.
 It means the child has been spending all their energy managing demands at school and has nothing left.
 This pattern of emotional depletion connects closely to what we know about self-regulation and its limits.

-Strategies That Work for PDA Pupils
+Strategies That Work for PDA Learners

 Language and Communication